shentufoundation/mainnet/shentu-2.2/upgrades/README.md

 Make sure you do <b>NOT</b> perform `certik unsafe-reset-all` or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
 The above steps are sufficient to perform this upgrade.

 You can find the release notes and built binaries here: https://github.com/ShentuChain/shentu/releases/tag/v2.3.1.

+# Shield-V2 Upgrade

+There is a planned upgrade on shentu-2.2 network at height 8705500, which approximately correspond to `July 07, 2022 06:00 UCT`.
+The upgrade is a simple binary swap <b>at the upgrade height.</b>

+ 1. Upgrade height is reached
+ 2. Stop the running certik daemon
+ 3. Replace the running binary (either v2.3.2 or v2.3.1) to v2.4.0 binary
+ 4. Start the daemon with the new binary

+Or you could use cosmovisor.
+Shentu-V2 upgrade will support audo-download of the binaries for linux-amd64 binaries.
+However, we strongly encourage the node operators to stand by during the upgrade time to ensure the node can be upgrade in a timely manner.

+Make sure you do <b>NOT</b> perform `certik unsafe-reset-all` or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
+The above steps are sufficient to perform this upgrade.

+You can find the release notes and built binaries here: https://github.com/ShentuChain/shentu/releases/tag/v2.4.0.